 9: place the aloo tikkis.

-aloo tikki chole recipe details below:
+aloo tikki chole recipe below:

 - 3 or 4 medium size potatoes

 - 1 tsp cumin powder